 French-Czech relations: a symptom of the East-West divide or a bridge towards unity and cooperation?

 The differences of opinion with the French position were significant, with Nathalie Loiseau, a career diplomat and former head of France’s prestigious civil-servant school ENA, highlighting the many tangible advantages of the EU and the need for deeper integration to address current and future challenges.
-This gap sometimes seemed insurmountable: whether it is the Czech Republic’s unshakeable opposition to any quotas or France’s threatening calls for deeper EU integration, Prague and Paris seem to have trouble finding some common ground.
+This gap sometimes seemed insurmountable: whether it is the Czech Republic’s unshakable opposition to any quotas or France’s threatening calls for deeper EU integration, Prague and Paris seem to have trouble finding some common ground.